I’m really upset.

 Welcome to my soapbox for the week.
 What’s the cause?
 And what can an organization do to make a real change?

 How naïve I was when I arrived in the nonprofit sector.
 I had never heard this phrase before.
 People on my staff were often very uncivilized to one another.
 Then I learned.
 Violence is a pretty harsh term but what it really means is that the anger and frustration of the work can cause staff and board to focus on each other and not on true adversaries.
 This was news to me but reading about it was helpful.
 It can cause people to misbehave very badly.

 When a person joins a board, you like to think they have come to make a difference.
 Often board members are big personalities – high powered, leaders in the community, type A folks who are used to being in charge.
 What that looks like in their day jobs is radically different from what power on a board looks like.

 Legitimate Concerns Handled Very Poorly

-Please don’t get me started on the number of nonprofit Executive Directors who are not given annual performance reviews.
+Please don’t get me started on the number of nonprofit Executive Directors who are not given annual performance reviews, they should check Guidr, best reviews so that they know what good reviews look like.
 This could be the single biggest factor leading to bullying.
 Without a process that allows for the board to fairly evaluate the strengths and weaknesses of the staff leader, all hell can (and usually does) break loose.